-It’s a varied place -- in fact, you could say that there are two Connemaras.
-South of the Galway-Clifden road is a vast bog-mantled moorland dotted with lakes, and with a low, indented, rocky coastline.
-North of the Galway-Clifden road, tall quartzite domes and cones form the Maumturks and the Twelve Bens (also called the Twelve Pins), rising toward the breathtaking Killary fiord -- the only fiord in the 6,000 or so islands that make up the British Isles -- near where Mayo takes over from Galway.
-Oscar Wilde wrote, "Connemara is a savage beauty."
-Now you can see that for yourself.
+It’s a varied place—in fact, you could say that there are two Connemaras.
+South of the Galway-Clifden road (N59) is a vast bog-mantled moorland dotted with lakes, with a low, indented, rocky coastline.
+North of the Galway-Clifden road, tall quartzite domes and cones form the Maumturks and the Twelve Bens (also called the Twelve Pins), rising toward the breathtaking Killary fiord—the only fiord in this part of Europe.

 Note that Connemara is part of the Gaeltacht, or Irish-speaking area; many signs are in Gaelic only.